kareemknowscode/outage-severity-model/README.md

 After conducting the test, we determined a p-value of `p = 0.93`, which is not statistically significant at the 5 percent level.
 We fail to reject our null hypothesis.

 We conclude that our model is likely to be fair and that any differences in RMSEs are due to random chance.
-In terms of generalizability, our model will likely always be usable on any dataset with the same data-generating process.
+In terms of generalizability, our model is likely usable on any dataset with the same data-generating process.